 Tsikhan (sometimes spelled “Tikhon”) enjoyed a strong 2007 season, winning 10 of his 13 meets and saving his best throw for the year’s biggest stage, the World Championships, which he won with a toss measuring 83.63 meters (274 feet, 4.5 inches).

 Tsikhan, who’s coached by former Olympic champion Sergey Litvinov, won three consecutive World Championships from 2003-07.
 He earned a silver medal in the 2004 Olympics after placing fourth in 2000.
 He’s also won the World Athletics final twice.
-He owns the longest throw of the 2000s (86.73 meters/284 feet, 6 inches in 2005).
+Re-testing of his doping samples led to Tsikhan being stripped of his 2004 Olympic silver medal, his 2005 World Championship gold medal and his 2005 World Athletics final victory.
+He had the longest throw of the early 2000s (86.73 meters/284 feet, 6 inches in 2005).

 - Height: 6-1